Croatian National Theatre, Zagreb: Plan and development

-In April 1880, began a fundraising campaign, member of Parliament Marijan Derenčin submitted a detailed petition to the Government about the need to construct a new building and commissioned designs from Viennese architects specializing in theater construction, Hermann Helmer and Ferdinand Fellner, who often worked together under Fellner & Helmer, building theatres all around Europe.
-The Croatian Parliament passes the Law on the Construction of the New National Theatre in Zagreb, which is confirmed by Emperor Franz Joseph I on October 31.
+A fundraising campaign began in April 1880, with Member of Parliament Marijan Derenčin submitting a detailed petition to the Government about the need to construct a new building and commissioned designs from Viennese architects specialising in theater construction, Hermann Helmer and Ferdinand Fellner, who often worked together under Fellner & Helmer, building theatres all around Europe.
+The Croatian Parliament passed the Law on the Construction of the New National Theatre in Zagreb, which is confirmed by Emperor Franz Joseph I on 31 October.
 The new Croatian Ban Károly Khuen-Héderváry renews discussions about the location, and includes Izidor Kršnjavi in construction.
-In 1895, The city's authorities debate on the location, and their debate is interrupted by Khuen-Héderváry's decision to build the future theater on the site of the city fairgrounds, despite the resistance at the time, as it was on the city outskirts, further from the then city centre.
-In the autumn of 1893, the Viennese architectural firm Fellner & Helmer submitted a new project, and on 5 January a contract was signed for the construction of the new theatre building.
-The works were to begin in the spring of 1894 and was set to be completed by 1 October 1895.
-The initial scepticism of the location of the new theatre turned out better than expected, and the building was built on todays Republic of Croatia Square which is surrounded by numerous buildings of high monumental value from the late 19th and early 20th centuries.
+In 1895, the city's authorities debate on the location, and their debate is interrupted by Khuen-Héderváry's decision to build the future theater on the site of the city fairgrounds, despite the resistance at the time, as it was on the city outskirts, further from the then city centre.
+In autumn 1893, the Viennese architectural firm Fellner & Helmer submitted a new project, and on 5 January a contract was signed for the construction of the new theatre building.
+The works were about to begin in spring 1894 and completed by 1 October 1895.
+The initial scepticism of the location of the new theatre turned out better than expected, and the building was built on today's Republic of Croatia Square which is surrounded by numerous buildings of high monumental value from the late 19th and early 20th centuries.